Apron: In the United States

 Aprons have been used in North America throughout its recorded history by both the Native Americans and later peoples.
 The kitchen apron fell somewhat out of favor in the 1960s after its rise to celebrity in the 1950s when it became the post-war symbol for family and domesticity.
 People started doing their work without an apron entirely or they choose to wear a bib apron (its unisex, simple, boxy design represented the opposite of the 1950s housewife).
 The bib apron, also known as the "French chef's apron" or "barbecue apron", remains the dominant apron on the American market and is offered in a multitude of variations in colors, detailing and fabrics.

 Early American aprons

-Native American wore aprons for both practical and ceremonial purposes.
+Native Americans wore aprons for both practical and ceremonial purposes.
 Early female settlers wore plain, long white aprons.
 Later, Quaker women wore long and colorful silk aprons.

 As cities in New England grew, more elaborate options began to appear.
 Upscale American women in the 18th century wore embroidered aprons that sometimes dipped at the front of the waist (so as to not obscure the bodice of a gown).

 White Cotton Apron with Lace 1890–1915, Historic Clothing Collection, Smith College, Northampton, MA.
 2011.8.125.

 Plaid Silk Apron 1840, Historic Clothing Collection, Smith College, Northampton, MA.
 1979.7.45.